alexfacehead/EasyGPT-3.5/README.md

 Simple fixes to this will be introduced soon.

 # TO DO IN ORDER OF PRIORITY
+- Fine tuning for 3.5 (on tangible metrics)
+- Rate queries with GPT-4 (assess whether one is equal to the other: 3.5, 4), assign values, prove statistical significance
 - Update error handling
 - Internet connectivity
-- Fix chosen MODEL flags / args
 - CONTINUOUS querying
 - Better lgging & advanced debug output (and suppression)
 - Portability and overall design integration with other LLMs
-- More expansive options: adaptable, automated hyperparameters based on context
+- More expansive options: adaptable, automated hyperparameters based on context (make a call on the 2nd context as to whether this would require a more creative answer or a more logical and precise answer, then alter temperatures)
-- Binary Search Tree encoding and vectorization to come soon (hosting issues!)
+- Binary Search Tree encoding and vectorization to come soon to save more money on expensive APIs(hosting issues!)
 - Integration with LangChain
 - Rotational prompts (almost there)
 - Beautiful UI!
 - Agentification (complex workflows)
 - Reduce censorship (LOW PRIORITY)
+- Experimenting with ultra-optimization (ultra_charge flag to come soon: iterative initial prompt improvement based on feedback)
+- super_charge option working in general!

 # RECENTLY ADDED
-- Extra querying so you can continue to interact with the prompt generated (`--query=True`` flag)
+- Querying & .env completely compatble now (`--help` or `--h` for list of flags)
 - Streamlined, easy-to-use Unit Testing!!
 Usage is described in the **VENV** section right near bottom.
-- Temperature flag! (`python3 main.py --temperature=0.5`` for example)
-- Removing clutter, restructuring modules, much better prompts
+- Recatored code base and more to come (efficiency low priority due to inexpensive default)
-- Added better instructions
+- Added better instructions (colorized, in Terminal)
-- Experimenting with ultra-optimization
+- Added some logging (1/10th done)
-- Unit testing for tangible metrics (in-progress)
+- Unit testing for tangible metrics (WIP, coupled with Claude2 at the moemnt)
-- Super-charge option [NOT WOKRING FOR NON-GPT-4 USERS]

 (Please replace your_actual_key_here with your actual OpenAI API key in `.env.template` and rename it to `.env`.)